AndreLeEEEEE/Auto232/README.md

 check the time stamps, but I'd have to check the data.
 Since a 3 corresponds to a halting period, determining if an interval has movement based off of a new entry isn't valid.
 If a new entry isn't detected, it's marked as halted.
 If a new entry is detected, check the data to see if it's a 3.
+The hardware and software are gonna be set up tomorrow morning.